 The legend has it that the Bridge of Sighs got its name after the last sigh the prisoners got as they were lead from the examining rooms to their cells in the Prigioni or the execution chamber.
 This is where they would sigh as they caught their last glimpses of Venice through the tiny cell windows.

-Nowadays it’s just one of the busiest tourist attraction in Venice.
+Nowadays it’s just one of the busiest tourist attractions in Venice.
 The best way to view it is from Ponte della Paglia bridge (where the majority of the tourists stop), or by the Instagrammable location by the Museo diocesano d’arte sacra Sant’Apollonia.
 Both of the locations are on the free map for the best things to do in Venice.

 3. Rialto Bridge

-One of my favourite locations and best things to do in Venice was the Rialto Bridge.
+One of my favourite locations and the best things to do in Venice was the Rialto Bridge.
 The bridge is the oldest of the four that grace the Grand Canal and arguably the most stunning.
 It’s surrounded by cosy (but quite touristy) restaurants and bars and is the perfect spot to take out your camera, I saved 4 photo spots of this bridge in the map above!

 4. Gelatoteca SuSo